mkratky/kubernetes-labs/devops-pipeline/devops-pipeline.md

     ![nats stage pipeline](./images/nats-stage-pipeline.png)

 1. Finally, we are going to create a stage for the fulfillment service.
 Click on the plus sign underneath fulfillment-deployment, then Add Stage.
+Please select the Add Stage Tag here

     ![fulfillment service new stage](./images/fulfillment-service-new-stage.png)

 1. Next, Select `OKE:Default (Apply manifest to your Kubernetes cluster)` and click Next.